 The purpose of this article is to engage in a meaningful discussion with athletes and coaches as to the impact that force measurement data can have on rowing efficiency, technique, rigging, and equipment.
 Understanding that potential energy (Work = Force x Distance) stored during the drive and about to be released as Kinetic Energy = (1/2 Mass x Velocity Squared), as the rowers mass.
-Where the boat’s mass is ~ (6 x the boat Mass) moves toward the next catch should be enough information along with the graphs of momentum, boat speed and velocity to postulate a theory that attempts to answer question 1 and 2 above.
+Where the boat’s mass is ~ (6 x the boat Mass) moves toward the next catch should be enough information along with the graphs of momentum, boat speed and velocity to postulate a theory that attempts to answer question A. and B. above.

-Key Areas of Focus On the Recovery:
+Key Areas of Focus on the Recovery:

 What causes a poor Release?

-- Slowing the hands toward the Release
+- Slowing the hands toward the last part of the drive

 - Feathering underwater

-- Unequally timed Release
+- Unequally timed Release, port vs starboard

 - Not clearing the puddles